8/10: SMS Company Evaluation

 It is always worth paying a little extra for a service with an excellent user interface, rather than a cheaper service that does not.
 If you can not send a message from your platform within a few minutes, you might want to evaluate your platform decision.

-Trusted online services will provide a free trial to allow you to get access, and get the feel for the application.
+Trusted online services will provide a trial to allow you to get access, and get the feel for the application.
 It should let you send a limited about of test messages and process relies.